rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - maybe remove summon from wild group. only do it after a concrete example shows up
 - maybe separate curse into 2 different tags if the need arises
+- remove physical tags. hasn't been an example yet of it being useful
+- maybe add a tag specifically for self combat buffs?

 ### Tag descriptions